-Q. When is the best time to visit?
+Q. When is the best time to visit Bangkok?

 November to February offers the best weather – though book hotels well in advance if you’re visiting during the tourist peak of mid-December to mid-January.
 From March to May is the hot season when the city really bakes.
-The wet season comes from late May until October, towards the end of which Bangkok can see extensive flooding.
+The wet season comes from late May until October, when Bangkok skies are overcast for large parts of the day and there can be extensive flooding.

 Q. What are the best attractions in Bangkok?

 Bangkok is a traveler’s paradise.
-No matter what one is interested in, or their budget is, chances are, Bangkok can accommodate and take care of them easily!
 Bangkokians love “sanuk” (fun), and when any of the following top attractions are mentioned in front of them, they will immediately break into a big grin and say, “sanuk maak!” (lot of fun!)

-Like most Asian countries, Thailand too has 2 price slabs for entry fees to popular tourist spots.
-Local Thais have to pay very low entry charges, while non-Thais are charged a lot more, sometimes even 10 times the Thai entry fee.
+Like most Asian countries, Thailand has 2 prices for entry fees to popular tourist spots.
+Local Thais have to pay very low entry charges, while non-Thais are charged more – sometimes 10 times the Thai entry fee.

 When visiting the Grand Palace or any of the Wats (temples), tourists must remember that tank tops, shorts, mini-skirts, sandals and flip-flops (without socks) are frowned upon at sacred sites.
 Most famous tourist spots do provide clothes to cover up (on paying a deposit) at the entrance, but it is best to keep this in mind before visiting such places to avoid any undue embarrassment.